 Although a woman of any body type should take it easy before and during menstruation; Kapha types should always avoid day sleeping, even during this time of the month.
 Napping is a well-known instigator of Kapha dosha and therefore will increase any Kapha menstrual disorder, as it leads to increases stagnation and congestion while decreasing the digestion and metabolism.

-4. Perform 5-10 Sun Salutations every morning upon awakening, except during menstruation.
+4. Perform 5 to 10 Sun Salutations every morning upon awakening, except during menstruation.

 Performing this heating, stimulating Yoga sequence each morning (except when menstruating) will help to decrease the Kapha imbalance, getting things moving.
 Adding this simple practice to your morning routine will make a huge difference to your menstrual cycle, as the Prana (life force) which tends toward blockages in menstrual disorders, will be able to flow more freely with this stimulating ritual.
 Remember all Yoga should be avoided just before the menstruation begins and up until day 3 or 4 of bleeding.